- Basic Description

 during cold starts.

 There are two different types of oxygen sensors that differ in the output signal.
-The step change sensor produces a significant "jump" in the signal voltage around lambda = 1 while the wideband sensor provides a signal over a wider range for lambda.
+The Narrowband Sensor operates in a narrow air-fuel ratio (AFR) region and produces a significant "jump" in the signal voltage around when the AFR goes higher than Lambda while the Wideband sensor provides a signal over a wider range for lambda.

 The Wideband Sensor